 “Bells will ring around the world from Halifax, to Fairfax, Virginia, to Christchurch, New Zealand,” said local organizer Bill Geimer, a member of Anglican Church of the Advent in Colwood and the Victoria chapter of World Beyond War.

 There is also a live online presentation by three local experts at noon on Aug.
 6. Dr. Mary-Wynne Ashford is past-president of the Nobel Prize-winning International Physicians for Prevention of Nuclear War.
+She has twice been recipient of the Governor General of Canada Award and has participated in humanitarian missions to North Korea.
 Dr. Jonathan Down is current president of International Physicians for Prevention of Nuclear War Canada.
+He is a pediatrician at the Queen Alexandra Centre on Children’s Health.
 Magritte Gordaneer of Victoria is a student at McGill University and co-founded McGill Students for Peace and Disarmament, the university’s only peace group.

 Do you have a story tip?
 Email: email@example.com.